CUQI-DTU/CUQIpy/docs/user/getting_started.rst

 - :doc:`Tutorials <_auto_tutorials/index>`: To learn about the features of CUQIpy.
 - :doc:`How-To guides <_auto_howtos/index>`: To solve specific tasks/problems.
-- :doc:`Background <background/index>`: Understand how CUQIpy works.
+- :doc:`Background <background/index>`: To understand how CUQIpy works.
-- :doc:`API Reference <../api/index>`: Documentation of the CUQIpy API.
+- :doc:`API Reference <../api/index>`: To see documentation of the CUQIpy API.

 There are also a large number of demos and examples in the ``cuqipy/demos`` directory.